Asahi daily, an official Tokyo Olympics partner, calls for cancellation of Games - Up News Info

 Just over 5% of the nation has received vaccinations, and it has recorded about 719,000 infections and 12,394 deaths.

-A professor of public health and adviser to the New Zealand government said on Tuesday that going ahead with the Games was “absurd.”
+A professor of public health and adviser to the New Zealand government said on Tuesday that going ahead with the Games was “absurd” https://www.reuters.com/article/olympics-2020-epidemiologist/olympics-absurd-to-stage-tokyo-games-says-professor-of-public-health-idUSL3N2NC3SC.

 The United States on Monday issued an advisory against travel to Japan, but Japanese officials said it would not affect the Games, and the White House said on Tuesday it stood by the decision to hold the Games as planned.

-The Australian softball team is set to arrive in Japan on June 1 for a pre-Olympic training camp in Gunma, a prefecture about 150 km northwest of Tokyo, Kyodo news agency said.
+The Australian softball team is set to arrive in Japan on June 1 for a pre-Olympic training camp in Gunma, a prefecture about 150 km northwest of Tokyo.
 (Reporting by Chang-Ran Kim and Elaine Lies Editing by Shri Navaratnam and Gerry Doyle)